OpenBB-finance/OpenBB/website/content/terminal/guides/advanced/data.md

 ![Screenshot 2022-11-30 at 2 16 19 PM](https://user-images.githubusercontent.com/85772166/204919882-3cf7ba23-7fba-4b9d-b278-25752efab0c6.png)

-Every funcion capable of exporting content will work in exactly the same manner.
+Every function capable of exporting content will work in exactly the same manner.
 Print the `--help` dialogue for any function to see the options available.

 ```console
 (🦋) /stocks/options/ $ chains --help